-In Hazelcast, you can create custom jcache configurations associated with the names of jcaches.
-The jcaches that do not have any configuration defined use the default configuration.
+You can create custom cache configurations associated with the names of JCache.
+The JCache data structures that do not have any configuration defined use the default configuration.
 If you want to set a configuration that is valid for all jcaches, you can name your configuration as

 default.
 A user-defined